thecodingaviator/coasttocow/README.md

 - Email template: Customize the email subject and message to match the desired content and formatting for the password reset email.

 ---
+###  `seaweed.php`

+Under construction, will incorporate a new seaweed id so a user can track the flow of a seaweed sample within the C3 project.

+---

 ### `signup.php`